jaroslavtyc/dibi/readme.md

 Original [Dibi](http://dibiphp.com) is great.
 Not the unified interface for any database vendor, but for the fluent interface.
 And short notations of standard operations.
-And for type-check of parameters, inserted similarly to printf().
+And for type-check of parameters, inserted similarly to printf() (just for integer the %i notation is used in difference).

 And should be greater, but price for universality does not allow it.
 Especially lack of prepared statements hurts these developers, who are recalculating CPU time to money.